JEEVANJGA/Mern-crash-course/Steps followed.md

     const app = express();

-    app.use(express.json()); // to parse the incoming request with JSON payloads
+    app.use(express.json()); // To parse the incoming request with JSON payloads.

-    app.use("/api/products", productRoutes); // use the productRoutes for any request that starts with /api/products
+    app.use("/api/products", productRoutes); // Use the productRoutes for any request that starts with /api/products.

     app.listen(5000, () => {
       connectDB();